Tag Archives: happiness

 (Quick reminder: A Haiku is a three line-syllable based poem.
 The first line must have 5 syllables.
 The second line must have 7. and the last line must have 5 again).

-When I met Caley, I became enthralled with her movement.
+When I met Caley, I became enthralled by her movement.
 As someone who can often be caught on the subway counting syllables and noting haiku on her phone, I wanted desperately to be a part of Caley’s movement.
 Unfortunately, my schedule wasn’t matching up to haiku events, and I kept having to miss them.
 However, I felt so inspired by Caley’s chalking movement that in December of 2012, I set out on a quest to chalk the word happiness into each of the five boroughs.

 IMG_4854_2(THAT’s A LOT OF HAPPPPPPPY RIGHT THERE!)